byu-cpe/Maeser/sphinx-docs/development/dev_troubleshooting.md

 - **Symptom:** Building the documentation yields one or more warnings that say, `WARNING: document isn't included in any toctree`.
 - **Solution:**
-  - Check `index.rst` and make sure that the file has been included in the table of contents.
+  - Check `index.rst` and make sure that the document has been included in the table of contents.

 ---